 In a study done by Houghton Mifflin Harcourt in California, showed that students using iPads saw their math test scores increase 20% in one year compared to students using traditional textbooks.
 Source: CNN Tech - Tweet this stat from @CNNTech

 At Northdale Middle School in Coon Rapids, MN, iPads in the classroom have led to increased engagement among disabled students and have accelerated and improved their learning and comprehension.
 Source: Star Tribune - Tweet this stat from @StarTribune

 Another study centered on an iPad game, Motion Math, has shown that the iPad can help with fundamental math skills.
 Fifth graders who regularly played the game for 20 minutes per day over a five-day period increased their test scores by 15 percent on average.
 Source: Game Desk - Tweet this stat from @GameDesk

-If your school is considering bringing iPads to your school wireless network through either BYOD, 1:1, or some combination of the two, and are in need of some guidance contact us here for a free consultation.
-At SecurEdge we are experts in implementing classroom technology like the iPad.
-We have worked with schools all over the US and are always happy to help.
-You can also check out our Free eBook: How to Prepare your Network for iPads in the Classroom as a good resource.
-Good luck!
+If your school is considering deploying iPads onto your school wireless network through either BYOD, 1:1, or some combination of the two, and are in need of some guidance, please contact us here for a detailed consultation.

 At SecurEdge, we're experts in implementing classroom technology in both BYOD and 1:1 strategies.
 We've worked with hundreds of schools all over the US and it's out goal to be a valuable partner to you during your next wireless network design.